TomOverland/README-Generator/README.md

     - [Questions](#questions)

     ## Installation:
+    1. Make sure you have Node.js installed on your computer.
-    1. Clone this repository into your computer.
-2. Open your command line application (examples: git bash, terminal) and run "npm init".
-3. Run "npm install inquirer"  4. run "node index.js" and follow the prompts.
+    2. Clone this repository into your computer.
+    3. Open your command line application (examples: git bash, terminal) and run "npm init".
+    4. Run "npm install inquirer"
+    5. Run "node index.js" and follow the prompts.

     ## Usage:
     This application allows for a user to quickly create a README file.